Use killall and kill Commands to Stop Processes on Linux

 Find Running Processes

-You may use a utility like htop or
+Use a utility like htop or

 top to view a real time list of process and their consumption of system resources.
-You may also use the

 ps command to view processes that are currently running and their PIDs.
+The following example filters the list of all processes that are currently running for the string

 $ ps aux | grep "emacs" username 3896 0.0 2.2 56600 44468 ?
 Ss Sep30 4:29 emacs username 22843 0.0 0.0 3900 840 pts/11 S+ 08:49 0:00 grep emacs